Afternoon conference organised by International Socialism

 At the turn of the century Latin America saw an inspiring rise in popular mobilisations against neoliberalism by workers, peasants and indigenous organisations.

 A reflection of this was the election of several left wing governments, known as the Pink Tide, which became an inspiration for anti-capitalists across the world.

 But this mood seems to be coming to an end.

 Venezuela is in acute crisis.
-The Bolivian and Ecuadorian governments are embracing neoliberal policies.
-In Argentina, the right is back in power and, worst of all, Jair Bolsonaro is president of Brazil.
+The Bolivian and Ecuadorian governments are embracing neoliberal policies and, worst of all, Jair Bolsonaro is president of Brazil.